 In 2016/2017, our Supporter Care team received a total of 526 complaints - regrettably this reflects a significant increase (34%) on the number of complaints received in 2015/2016 (392).
 This increase principally reflects higher levels of activity in our direct marketing fundraising, in particular door to door fundraising.
-We understand that some people do not like this method of fundraising and we regret and apologise where its use causes any offence or upset.
-In cases where our investigation shows that methods or behaviours of third party fundraisers have not meet our expectations we take steps to ensure that appropriate follow up action is taken either to retrain or discipline persons responsible.

-However, the income we raise from direct marketing income remains very important to our work, and without being complacent on the number of complaints we receive, it is below the mean ratio reported for the charity sector by the Fundraising Standards Board (FRSB) in their 2015 report.
+We understand that some people do not like this method of fundraising and we regret and apologise where its However, the income we raise from direct marketing income remains very important to our work, and without being complacent on the number of complaints we receive, it is below the mean ratio reported for the charity sector by the Fundraising Standards Board (FRSB) in their 2015 report.
 Despite this, we will continue to work to further improve processes and controls and to achieve the highest standards in all of our fundraising and maintain the trust of all our supporters.